-Holding LLC Certificates in Wyoming for Superior Asset Protection
+Holding LLC Certificates in Wyoming for Superior Protection with Armor8®

 You want the best protection possible for your assets.
 You want to use the strongest entity available.
 But if you live in a weak asset protection state (like California) and set up your LLCs in a strong state (such as Wyoming), which state law applies?
 In an outside attack where a car wreck victim has won in court and is seeking to collect, the old standard lawyer answer is: It depends.

 If you live in California and hold your Wyoming LLC membership interest (your certificate representing ownership) in California, that certificate is your personal property in California.
 Your Wyoming LLC can then be subject to the jurisdiction of a California court.
 In such a case California’s weaker laws will apply.

 However, with some careful planning and by actually holding the physical Wyoming LLC certificates in Wyoming, the stronger asset protection of Wyoming law can apply.
 (Please note that we will use California and Wyoming in our discussion but any weak state/strong state scenario will apply.)